Largest artificial non-nuclear explosions: Smederevo Fortress explosion

 During World War II, German invading forces in Serbia used Smederevo Fortress for ammunition storage.
 On 5 June 1941 it exploded, blasting through the entirety of Smederevo and reaching settlements as far as 10 km away.
 Much of the southern wall of the fortress was destroyed, the nearby railway station, packed with people, was blown away, and most of the buildings in the city were turned into debris.
-Around 2,500 people died in the explosion, and half of the inhabitants were injured (approximately 5,500).
+About 2,500 people died in the explosion, and half of the inhabitants were injured (approximately 5,500).

+Tessenderlo Disaster

+On Wednesday, 29 April 1942, an explosion destroyed the entire Produits Chimiques de Tessenderloo factory and much of the surrounding town of Tessenderlo in German-occupied Belgium.
+A nearby school was largely destroyed, with 60 schoolchildren losing their lives.
+The blast hurled steel beams as long as 15 metres into fields hundreds of metres away and left a crater 70 metres wide and 23 metres deep.
+The explosion occurred when factory workers tried to separate big chunks of newly arrived ammonium nitrate (200 t) using dynamite, after failing to do so using regular tools.
+In total, 189 people died and more than 900 were injured in the incident.